samthebest/dump/sams-scala-tutorial/fp-vs-world/fp-vs-world.md

 The Lego Axioms!

 1. Lexical closures should be restricted to a functions scope
-2. Referential transparency
-3. Purity
+2. Purity

 Or roughly speaking, expressions and function definitions can be moved around a code base without changing what they do.

 A yellow brick is always a yellow brick, no matter where you put it.

 A cog is always a cog, no matter where you put it.

+(note referential transparency is omitted since most formal linguistic definitions define it in terms of purity)

 ## Slide 7